E-Resource Center: John Jay College of Criminal Justice: City University of NY

 Helping students understand the textbook:

-Answer: Textbooks can be dense with information.
+Answer:Textbooks can be dense with information.
 Handling this much information can be a daunting for NNES students for several reasons.
-They often not be familiar with the layout of the textbook in order to be able to use it effectively.
-They have difficulty distinguishing important from non-important information and so often do not know on which parts to focus their learning.
+They often may not be familiar with the layout of the textbook and thus are unable to use it effectively.
+They have difficulty distinguishing essential information from non-essential information and do not know which parts to focus their attention on.
 To assist these students:

-• Highlight the important parts students should focus on when assigning a chapter for reading.
+• Highlight the important sections students should focus on when assigning a chapter for reading.
 This is especially important if the chapter is long and conceptually challenging.
 You can, for example, provide students with a gapped outline to fill in or a list of questions to answer as they read, thereby focusing their reading.

 Back to the Top